cjtu/craterpy/acerim/examples/README.rst

 Worked Examples
 ===============

-This README will provide step by step examples of how to use acerim to analyze crater ejecta and plot the results.
-Acerim provides a suite of functions to:
+This README will provide a breakdown of acerim's functionality as well as basic examples of how to use acerim to so the following:

 1) Import crater data
 2) Import image data